nashif/zephyr/doc/kernel/usermode/kernelobjects.rst

 determine what subsystem the driver belongs to.

-The table itself maps kernel object memory addresses to instances of :c:struct:`z_object`, which has all the metadata for that object.
+The table itself maps kernel object memory addresses to instances of :c:struct:`k_priv_object`, which has all the metadata for that object.
 This
 includes:

 * A bitfield indicating permissions on that object.
 All threads have a